Invariance of Immersed Floer cohomology under Maslov flows: Curve shrinking and gluing at a tangency

 \item {\rm (Gluing at a tangency, similar to Proposition 2.17 in \cite{ees})} Let $\Gamma_0$ be a combinatorial type of tree disk $E_0 \subset \Edge(\Gamma)$ a subset of the finite edges corresponding to nodes $q_e \subset C$ mapping to the self-tangency point $x$, and no semi-infinite edges $T_e \subset T$ map to the self-tangency $x$.
 Let $\Gamma_t$ denote the combinatorial type obtained by collapsing the edges $E_0$.
-There exists $\rho > 0$ such that for $s \in (0,1/\rho)$ there exists a bijection
+Suppose that the almost complex structure $J$ is in standard form near the self-tangency.
+Then there exists $\varkappa > 0$ such that for $s \in (0,1/\varkappa)$ there exists a bijection